zehrakocairi/zehrakocairi/README.md

-# I'm a Developer 🚀
+# I'm a Developer, was a Mathematician 🚀

 📧 **Email:** zehrakocairi@gmail.com
 📞 **Phone:** +31 6 29805512